yokko123/CSE491-ANDROID-Project/README.md

 12. Profile to see information of the user from database.

 # To Do / To be completed
-1. Place Order
+1. Placing Order
-2. Track Order
+2. Tracking Order
 3. Shopping Cart
 4. Notification
 5. Profile information edit
 6. Vendor- Product details edit
+7. Delivery App